btholt/complete-intro-to-react-v8/lessons/13-typescript/F-refactor-carousel.md

 };
 ```

 - React.Component is a generic, in that it can accept other types.
 Here we're telling it what its state and props will look like.
 We start the interfaces off with a capital I because this signifies that this is an interface.
-This is a common pattern and one TSLint enforced but ESLint doesn't by deafult.
+This is a common pattern and one TSLint enforced but ESLint doesn't by default.
 I'm showing you so you can make your own call.
 - We could specify an `IState` as well as a second parameter to the `Component` generic but since we have the `state = {}` it can infer that without us doing that.
 - We need to type the event type coming back from the DOM.
 We know it'll come from an HTML element, and we have to make sure it's not a generic window event.
 TypeScript forces a lot of this defensive programming.